 Dial refurbishing starting at $25

 Wartime material shortages meant using acrylic for crystals, which yellowed and caused the hands to rust, but we can fix that.
+If the hands on your watch aren't too pitted they can be carefully polished out and returned to the factory colors of either plum or cobalt blue.

 Hand bluing starting at $15

-Enamel replacement starting at $25
+New enamel starting at $25

 We accept Paypal, both personal and cashier's checks, money orders, and cash in US funds only.
+Credit cards can be used through Paypal.

 For repair work please click the Pay Now button below to use Paypal.